Transcatheter Aortic Valve Replacement (TAVR)

 This video demonstrates how TAVR is inserted into your valve:

-There are two approaches to TAVR insertion:
+There are two approaches to TAVR insertion, which may be performed under conscious sedation:

 - Transfemoral approach.
 An incision on your upper leg is made to give the surgeon access to your femoral artery.